xyamzw/docs/docs/guide/advanced/sso.md

 Remember to get **Client secrets** after filling it out, and then fill it in the Alist background.

-Remember to write and save the background parameters of AList.
+Remember to write and save the background parameters of OpenList.
 After writing and saving, you have to go back to the bottom of the personal data and there will be a button that needs to be bound, otherwise it cannot be used

 ### **Completely fill in the reference schematic**